 The base tier is almost never enough

 The $10/month Plus tier gets you unlimited blocks, 30-day page history, and basic workflow features.
-What it doesn't get you: SAML SSO, workspace-level permissions, audit logs, a 90-day version history, private teamspaces, security controls, or the admin API.
+What it doesn't get you: SAML SSO, workspace-level permissions, audit logs, 90-day version history, private teamspaces, security controls, the admin API.

-Notional sticker price: $10 × 30 = $300/month.
+Sticker price: $10 × 30 = $300/month.
 Actual tier most 30-person companies settle on: Business, so $20 × 30 = $600/month.

 AI add-on

-That's another $300/month on our 30-person example.
+Another $300/month on the 30-person example.
 Cumulative: $900/month.

-For a well-established 30-person team on Notion:
+For an established 30-person team on Notion:

 - Base tier (Business): $600/month